The 6 Best Swing Trading Alert Services

 And that's exactly what has happened so far.

-Plus, because of its long-term focus, this service is much easier to follow than other swing trading services, which is helpful if you have a busy schedule.
+Plus, because of its long-term focus, there are typically only 2–3 trade alerts per month — making it much easier to follow than other swing trading services, which is especially nice if you have a busy schedule.

 Benzinga Pro is a “control center” for day and swing traders.
 It is a platform with trading information, a stock screener, market data, and real-time news.